I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Southern and Western Tanzania (e.g., Selous, Ruaha, Katavi) | 25°C to 30°C (77°F to 86°F) | 15°C to 20°C (59°F to 68°F). |

-What are the Costs like and How Busy are the Parks in August?
+What are the Costs and How Busy are the Parks in August?

-Unfortunately the good weather and conditions come at a cost for visitors, with August being the most expensive month of the year.
+The good weather and eventful game viewing come at a premium for visitors, with August being the most expensive month of the year.
 Despite the high costs, the parks are usually extremely busy.

-While many tourists visit several parks on their holidays to Tanzania, they may find some of the smaller parks a little crowded at times.
+While many tourists visit several parks during their time in Tanzania, they may find some of the smaller parks such as Ngorongoro Crater a little crowded at times.

-The bigger parks like the Serengeti and Nyerere however, don’t have this problem as much.
+However, the bigger parks, like the Serengeti and Tarangire, don’t really have this problem.
 The high prices charged by Tanzanian parks also help to reduce overcrowding during this peak season.
 That being said, you will undoubtedly encounter a few vehicles at the top sightings, especially the river crossings.

 Kilimanjaro in August

-August is another great month for Kilimanjaro.
-The weather remains stable, with clear skies, warm temperatures and overall favourable hiking conditions.
-As it’s the coldest time of the year, the higher slopes and the summit will be extra cold and most certainly be covered in snow, creating stunning and contrasting photo opportunities.
+August is a great month for hiking Kilimanjaro.
+The weather remains stable, with clear skies, generally warm temperatures and overall favourable hiking conditions.
+As it’s the coldest time of the year, the higher slopes and the summit will be extra cold and almost certainly covered in snow, creating excellent photo opportunities.
 Expect the slopes and trails to be busy.

 Zanzibar in August

-August is the peak month in Zanzibar with hotels and lodges being at their busiest and most expensive.
-The weather is also at its very finest, perfect for exploring the city, its beaches and secluded coves as well as the countless, nearby uninhabited islands.
+August is the peak month in Zanzibar, and hotels and lodges are at their busiest and most expensive.
+The weather is at its very finest, perfect for exploring not only the city, but also the beaches and secluded coves, and countless nearby uninhabited islands.

 The sea is usually extremely calm and crystal clear, perfect for snorkelling along its miles of coral reefs, teeming with colourful marine life.